apache/apisix/docs/en/latest/http3.md

 * providing encryption by default, ensuring that all data transmitted over an HTTP/3 connection is protected and confidential.
 * providing zero round-trip time (0-RTT) when communicating with servers that clients already established connections to.

 APISIX currently supports HTTP/3 connections between downstream clients and APISIX.
-HTTP/3 connections with upstream services is not yet supported and contribution is welcomed.
+HTTP/3 connections with upstream services are not yet supported, and contributions are welcomed.

 :::caution